Fraunhofer-IIS/RAGonite/btw25-bmw/README.md

 ## Summary

-In this README, We explain RAGONITE, a transparent RAG pipeline that adopts a novel alternative approach to ConvQA over KGs by iterative retrieval and merging results of structured and unstructured querying.
+In this article, we explain RAGONITE, a transparent RAG pipeline that adopts a novel alternative approach to ConvQA over KGs by iterative retrieval and merging results of structured and unstructured querying.
 While Text2SPARQL has been investigated in the past, we adopt a novel alternative of exploiting Text2SQL, where LLMs do much better, over a DB that is programmatically induced from the KG.
 By converting a KG to its verbalized form that is indexed as a vector DB, we show that the information in knowledge graphs can be useful for more abstract intents as well.
 RAGONITE contains an agentic workflow: key future work would enhance this further by incorporating reflection mechanisms that enable each module to critique and improve its output, without compromising efficiency.
 Another direction would be to fine-tune specific pipeline components for a RAG setting with synthetic data.